NASA's Mars Perseverance rover: How to watch mission launch to the red planet live

 NASA's mission is one of several launching to Mars within a limited window of opportunity this year when the red planet is in a favorable position relative to Earth.
 Missing that window means waiting until 2022 for the next chance.
 Perseverance could potentially launch as late as mid-August if necessary.

-The United Arab Emirates successfully sent off its Hope probe on July 19 and China is set to launch its own orbiter and rover sometime this month.
+The United Arab Emirates successfully sent off its Hope probe on July 19, and China launched its own orbiter and rover on July 22.
 All three missions are scheduled to reach Mars in February 2021.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.